 &lt;sup>35 See e.g., Forcepoint L.L.C. (previously known as Websense, Inc.) is based in Austin, Texas and develops content management systems such as the TRITON APX Suite.
 Patents assigned to Forcepoint which cite the UnoWeb patents as relevant prior art include: U.S. Patent Nos.
-9,130,972, 8,938,773, 9015,842, 8,407,784, 9,130,986, 8,959,634, and 8,370,948; see also Hewlett-Packard Development Company, L.P. ("HPDC") based in Houston, Texas provides
+9,130,972, 8,938,773, 9015,842, 8,407,784, 9,130,986, 8,959,634, and 8,370,948; see also Hewlett-Packard Development Company, L.P. ("HPDC") based in Houston, Texas provides information technology solutions.
+Patent and patent applications assigned to HPDC which cite the UnoWeb patents as relevant prior art include U.S. Patent No. 8,589,292 and U.S. Patent App.
+No. 13/791,911.

-62. The University of Texas at Austin Stan Richards School of Advertising & Public Relations Moody College of Communication created and founded the TexasMedia program focused on the digital media environment.
+63. The University of Texas at Austin Stan Richards School of Advertising & Public Relations Moody College of Communication created and founded the TexasMedia program focused on the digital media environment.
 The University of Texas at Dallas founded the Institute of Data Analytics, a center for research on data analysis, which collaborates with private industry.
 Baylor University in Waco, Texas is the home of the Electronic Commerce Center, which focuses on integrating technology and electronic data with e-commerce.

-- 63. U.S. Patent No. 7,941,345 ("the '345 patent") entitled, Method of Presenting Contents Based on a Common Relationship, was filed on October 31, 2007, and claims priority to December 20, 2001.
+- 64. U.S. Patent No. 7,941,345 ("the '345 patent") entitled, Method of Presenting Contents Based on a Common Relationship, was filed on October 31, 2007, and claims priority to December 20, 2001.
 UnoWeb is the owner by assignment of the '345 patent.
-A true and correct copy of the '345 patent is attached hereto as Exhibit A. The '345 patent claims specific methods for retrieving the third-party-supplied content comprising first objects describing a product or service, wherein retrieving is from a third-party-hosting server, said retrieving is performed by the server computer. - 64.
-The '345 patent claims a technical solution to a problem unique to computer networks easy and affordable worldwide e-commerce solutions where a seller can have its goods and services sold without the expertise or the expenses that today's e-commerce solutions require. - 65.
+A true and correct copy of the '345 patent is attached hereto as Exhibit A. The '345 patent claims specific methods for retrieving the third-party-supplied content comprising first objects describing a product or service, wherein retrieving is from a third-party-hosting server, said retrieving is performed by the server computer. - 65.
+The '345 patent claims a technical solution to a problem unique to computer networks easy and affordable worldwide e-commerce solutions where a seller can have its goods and services sold without the expertise or the expenses that today's e-commerce solutions require. - 66.
 The '345 patent addressed a problem faced by web site owners who had a need for providing first content and associated second content to a user of a client computer system.
+The provider's server receives a request from the client computer system to send a first object in an HTML page for display on the client computer system.
+The provider examines the requested first object and includes a related second object/content in the HTML page.
+Like claims that have been found to constitute patent eligible subject matter, the inventions of the '345 patent are directed towards generating a composite web page that combined certain aspects of a host website with information from a third-party merchant.